sanneduinkerx/progressive-web-apps-2021/README.md

     A web framework with feature for routing.
 And supports template engines such as EJS. for more info [click here](https://www.npmjs.com/package/express)
 - Node-fetch:
     to use fetch(url) to fetch data from lastFM API.
-- I also used buildscript and therefore i used **Gulp**, to build, combine and minify css and js files and put it in a public map to serve  on client side.
+- I also used a buildscript and therefore i used **Gulp**, to build, combine and minify css and js files and put it in a public folder to serve  on client side.
 I used:
     - gulp concat - combine files
     - gulp cssnano - minify css
     - gulp uglify - minify js